mahdieight/IToll/README.md

 `PUT : http://{host}:{app_port}/api/v1/orders/{order}/mark-delivered`

 ## Authorization
 To authenticate, you need to send the `Authorization` key in the `header`.
 You can access the tokens by referring to the driver or collection table.

+## Collection Webhook
+To enable job queues for broadcasting webhooks in Laravel, you need to use the queue system.
+After setting the `QUEUE_CONNECTION` to 'database', you should run the following command.

+`php artisan queue:work`

 ## Powered by Swagger